Going Carbon Neutral

 What is Carbon Neutral Certification?

 Carbon neutral certification gives businesses a credible stamp against their carbon neutral claim.
-In Australia, the National Carbon Offset Standard sets the basis for best practice carbon accounting and the rules on offsetting for carbon neutral claims.
+In Australia, the Climate Active Carbon Neutral Standard sets the basis for best practice carbon accounting and the rules on offsetting for carbon neutral claims.
 The Australian Government’s Carbon Neutral Program provides carbon neutral certification against the Standard.
 Below are shown two of the applications for the Standard – Certification Guidance for Organisations, and for Products and Services.
 Other categories of certification against the Standard include those for events, precincts and buildings.

 The Certification Process: Carbon neutral certification involves an annual cycle of emissions management including: measuring, reducing, offsetting and reporting on emissions.